davidhostios/phase-0/week-3/chrome-devtools/positioning-reflection.md

 Object Model that puts both the html and stylesheet (in this case, css) in your hands at the same time.

+DevTools allows a developer to manipulate the HTML and css in real time.

-It highlights the object and shows the user a physical model of which parts are the padding, margin, and border.
+It highlights an object and shows the user a physical model of which parts are the padding, margin, and border.
 That makes it much easier to manipulate the size or shape of an object and makes sure it works before you add